actoron/jadex/docs/mkdocs/docs/Android User Guide/03 Using Jadex on Android.md

 	protected IContextService	context;
 ```

-And used inside the agent's body() method:
+And used inside the agent's body method (or elesewhere after the instantiation of the agent):

 ```java
     @AgentBody